shivu00777/orangehrm-playwright-cucumber-framework/README.md

 npx playwright install

 ▶️ How to Run Tests

-Run tests in default mode:
+Run tests with default settings:

 npm test